ismailsergengocmen/Pictureit/group/meetingslog.md

 **Discussion:**
 We started coding.
 We discussed task distribution.
 Next meeting planned for 10/05/2020.
 **ToDo:**
--->Sergen will do the authentication part,
+- Sergen will do the authentication part,
--->Faruk will do the challanges/tasks part layout and some transition buttons.
+- Faruk will do the challanges/tasks part layout and some transition buttons.
--->Mehmet Ali will do daily quest part layout.
+- Mehmet Ali will do daily quest part layout.
--->Ahmed Salih will do proggress map layout and custom recyclerView adapter class.
+- Ahmed Salih will do proggress map layout and custom recyclerView adapter class.

 ### Meeting ~ (10/05/2020, 1.5hour)
 **Present:** Everyone
 **Discussion:**
 We tried to solve authentication problem of Faruk and talked about layouts and code mechanisms of search, task and daily quests parts.
 We talked about how we can manage to those sections of our app.
 We talked about new task distribution.
 Next meeting planned for 13/05/2020.
 **ToDo:**
--->Sergen will get user data from the firebase and put those into user profile.
+- Sergen will get user data from the firebase and put those into user profile.
--->Faruk will work on tasks part.
+- Faruk will work on tasks part.
 He will work on creating a new layout which will show the imageView, tags and camera button.
--->Mehmet Ali will complete the layouts and help others with database.
+- Mehmet Ali will complete the layouts and help others with database.
--->Ahmed Salih will do work related to capturing image and uploading it to firebase + layout which will be created by Faruk.
+- Ahmed Salih will do work related to capturing image and uploading it to firebase + layout which will be created by Faruk.

 ### Meeting ~ (13/05/2020, 2hour)